gerstrong/Commander-Genius/readme.txt

 the SourceForge.Net Trac system we offer and they will be checked by all of us.
 Depending on the priority, I'm going to fix them as soon as possible.
 Sending me the "CGLog.html" or "stdout.txt" file might help tracking the error.
+Also remember to test the version from the testing repo we provide.
+You error might have been fixed there.
+Those versions are really great!

 - ACKNOWLEDGEMENTS -
 Many thanks to people who has helped me so far in this project with their